Great Leap Forward: Treatment of villagers

-The ban on private holdings ruined peasant life at its most basic level, according to Mirsky.
+The ban on private holdings severely disrupted peasant life at its most basic level.
 Villagers were unable to secure enough food to go on living because they were deprived by the commune system of their traditional means of being able to rent, sell, or use their land as collateral for loans.
-In one village, once the commune was operational the Party boss and his colleagues "swung into manic action, herding villagers into the fields to sleep and to work intolerable hours, and forcing them to walk, starving, to distant additional projects".
+In one village, once the commune was operational, the Party boss and his colleagues "swung into manic action, herding villagers into the fields to sleep and to work intolerable hours, and forcing them to walk, starving, to distant additional projects".

-Edward Friedman, a political scientist at the University of Wisconsin; Paul Pickowicz, a historian at the University of California, San Diego, and Mark Selden, a sociologist at Binghamton University, wrote about the dynamic of interaction between the Party and villagers:
+Edward Friedman, political scientist, Paul Pickowicz, historian, and Mark Selden, sociologist, wrote about the dynamic of interaction between the Party and villagers:

-The authors present a similar picture to Thaxton in depicting the Communist Party's destruction of the traditions of Chinese villagers.
-Traditionally prized local customs were deemed signs of "feudalism" to be extinguished, according to Mirsky.
+The authors present a similar picture to Thaxton in depicting the party's destruction of the traditions of Chinese villagers.
+Traditionally prized local customs were deemed signs of feudalism to be extinguished.
 "Among them were funerals, weddings, local markets, and festivals.
 The Party thus destroyed much that gave meaning to Chinese lives.
 These private bonds were social glue.
 To mourn and to celebrate is to be human.
 To share joy, grief, and pain is humanizing."
 Failure to participate in the CCP's political campaigns—though the aims of such campaigns were often conflicting—"could result in detention, torture, death, and the suffering of entire families".

-Public criticism sessions were often used to intimidate the peasants into obeying local officials; they increased the death rate of the famine in several ways, according to Thaxton.
+Public struggle sessions were often used to intimidate the peasants into obeying local officials; they increased the death rate of the famine in several ways.
 "In the first case, blows to the body caused internal injuries that, in combination with physical emaciation and acute hunger, could induce death."
 In one case, after a peasant stole two cabbages from the common fields, the thief was publicly criticized for half a day.
 He collapsed, fell ill, and never recovered.
 Others were sent to labor camps.

-Around 6 to 8% of those who died during the Great Leap Forward were tortured to death or summarily killed.
+About 7% of those who died during the Great Leap Forward were tortured to death or summarily killed.
 Benjamin Valentino notes that "communist officials sometimes tortured and killed those accused of failing to meet their grain quota".

-However, J. G. Mahoney, Professor of Liberal Studies and East Asian Studies at Grand Valley State University, has said that "there is too much diversity and dynamism in the country for one work to capture ... rural China as if it were one place."
+However, J. G. Mahoney has said that "there is too much diversity and dynamism in the country for one work to capture ... rural China as if it were one place."
 Mahoney describes an elderly man in rural Shanxi who recalls Mao fondly, saying "Before Mao we sometimes ate leaves, after liberation we did not."
 Regardless, Mahoney points out that Da Fo villagers recall the Great Leap Forward as a period of famine and death, and among those who survived in Da Fo were precisely those who could digest leaves.